 Let Dining Services know what you’d like to see by leaving them a comment: bit.ly/BCDiningComment.
 Please keep in mind that cost and how easy it is to cook for LOTS of people are just a couple of the things they’re juggling in planning menus.

-Are there any anthropologists teaching at BC?
+Are there any archeologists at BC?
+I’m trying to be like Indiana Jones.

 Yes, there are!
 Faculty members in the Lynch School of Education, Patrick McQuillan, Ph.D., and Gabrielle Oliveira, Ph.D., have backgrounds in anthropology.
 And Theology Department faculty member Mary Ann Hinsdale, Ph.D., teaches Theological Anthropology (THEO 796801).